jaya117/RISCV-HDP/week_1/README.md

 4. Watch First two days of the RISC-MYTH training available in vsdiat account .
 My summary of leranings from RV day1 and RV Day2 can be found here [Assignment4](./Assignment4)

-Each of the abovementioned Assignment# directories have their own README.md that contain further details about the assignment
+Each of the abovementioned Assignment# directories have their own README.md that contains further details about the assignment